fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

   - It removed unrelated paragraphs wholesale from the update (for example, it removed a **General limitations** section)
   - It removed helpful tips that I'd included mixed in with the UI instructions.
-  - It failed to catch all necessary updates (for example, retaining a mention of email triggers in the introduction, which it should have updated to Google Drive)
+  - It failed to catch all necessary updates (for example, it retained a mention of email triggers in the introduction, which it should have updated to Google Drive)
   - It failed to give me confidence that UI terms were accurate.
 For example, I reference a property displayed in Zapier as **File (exists but not shown)**, which Chat changed to **File**.
 Based on prior experience, I didn't trust Chat to give me an accurate answer if questioned about the change.
 So now I had to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there was a differently named UI element I wasn't aware of.